• Length: 5 days

 Come with an open mind and no agendas, ready for growth and for risk-taking!

 Optional but important: Each student may bring a laptop with a digital presentation or 3-6 actual quilts or slides and be prepared to make a short (5 minutes maximum) articulate presentation about their work and be ready to discuss and explain their goals.
 This helps me and all the other students to know where you are in your work at this time.
-The Crow Timber Frame Barn provides use of a slide projector and a digital projector, but cannot provide a laptop or desktop computer.
-Participants may be able to share another participant's computer for digital presentations.
+The Crow Timber Frame Barn provides use of a digital projector connected to a laptop.

 SUPPLIES